Ngg121/aimlFin2026_n_gvazava25/task_3/ddos.md

 Conclusion

+This work demonstrates how regression analysis can be effectively applied to cybersecurity log data for anomaly detection.
+By modeling normal web traffic using Linear Regression and analyzing standardized residuals, I was able to statistically identify abnormal traffic spikes that correspond to DDoS activity.

+Two attack intervals were detected, with the strongest attack occurring between 18:14 and 18:16, reaching more than 14,800 requests per minute and exceeding 4 standard deviations above the expected traffic level.
+Such deviation is highly unlikely under normal conditions, confirming the presence of malicious activity.

-Using regression analysis and statistical anomaly detection, I successfully identified two DDoS attack intervals.
-The method is reproducible: parse timestamps, aggregate traffic, fit regression, calculate residuals, and detect anomalies above 3σ.
-This approach provides a clear statistical way to detect abnormal network behavior.
+The methodology is transparent and reproducible: extract timestamps, aggregate traffic, build a regression model, compute residuals, and detect anomalies using Z-score thresholding.
+This approach provides a mathematically grounded and reliable way to detect DDoS attacks from raw server logs, and it can be extended to real-time monitoring systems in practical cybersecurity environments.